One of the most important aspects of any language is the ability to give a description of the world around you.

 |Trabajador / Trabajadora||Hard Working|

 There’s a list of Spanish vocabulary to keep you occupied!
-Try making flashcards with any of these Spanish adjectives that are new for you, this way you can practice them in your everyday conversations.
+Try making flashcards with any of these Spanish adjectives that are new to you, this way you can practice them in your everyday conversations.

 Just note, as you learn new adjectives, you might notice that the meaning can change depending on the verb that might go with it.